-On this day in Tudor history, 21st September 1557, Henry Pendleton, theologian, chaplain and friend of Bishop Bonner, was buried at St Stephen’s, Walbrook, London.
+On this day in Tudor history, 21st September 1557, in the reign of Queen Mary I, theologian and chaplain Henry Pendleton was buried at St Stephen’s, Walbrook, London.

-Pendleton is known not only for his strong preaching, which led to him being shot at once, but also for his changing religious faith.
-He went from staunch Catholic to zealous Protestant to staunch Catholic, even taking part in disputations with his former friends and seeing them imprisoned and burnt.
+Pendleton, who was a friend of Bishop Bonner, is known not only for his strong preaching, which led to him being shot at once, but also for his changing religious faith.
+Pendleton went from staunch Catholic to zealous Protestant back to staunch Catholic.
+He even took part in disputations with his former friends and saw them imprisoned and burnt.

 Find out more about Henry Pendleton, his life, career and changing religious beliefs…[Read More...]